-Ecosystem processes in the MEDN are governed by climate characteristics (Cameron et al. 2005).
-It is essential that the MEDN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
-These efforts are needed in order to support current vital sign monitoring activities within the park units of the MEDN.
-In order to do this, it is essential to understand the climate characteristics of the MEDN, as discussed in this chapter.
+Climate is a primary driver of almost all physical and ecological processes in the HTLN (DeBacker et al. 2005).
+It is essential that the HTLN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
+In order to do this, it is essential to understand the climate characteristics of the HTLN, as discussed in this chapter.

 2.1.
-Climate and the MEDN Environment
+Climate and the HTLN Environment